cozy/cozy-setup/README.md

 To make a local installation, we recommend you to start a virtual machine, then run script with this vm as your remote server.

-# How To Install Cozy on your server ?
+# How to install cozy on your server ?

 The installation requires a system up to date with upstart as daemon manager.
 You can do it by running following commands on your target server: